tshakeel18/Assignment/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.0.

 ## Demo
-- You can see the on the following link http://images-dashboard.surge.sh/
+- You can see the demo on the following link http://images-dashboard.surge.sh/

 ## Development server